 6. Create Varied Work Areas

 Sitting all day in your office is slowly but surely killing you.
 Think of it as a modern version of smoking.
 It affects your back, heart, blood flow, as well as the entire cardiovascular system.

 Standing-room-only lofts let them ease the strain on their backs.
-A pod and couch area allow them to relax a little and take a breather.
+A pod and couch area allows them to relax a little and take a breather.
 This will not promote laziness, as many think, but will actually encourage freedom of work movement.

 7. Invest In A Clean Office

 Last but not the least, investing in cleanliness and hygiene of your workplace is one of the best ways to keep it healthy.
 That especially holds true for your office washrooms.
 With Alsco’s Hygiene Systems, you have the perfect option for washroom sanitation.

 Our Odour Control System is designed to dispense subtle fragrances on a regular schedule, that keep your washroom fresh.
 The Hand Care Programme includes high-end products that are effective in getting rid of dirt and potentially harmful microbes.

 If you add to this safety and first aid options, you’re sure to keep your employees well and healthy.

 At Alsco, it is our priority to help you meet your employees’ many needs.
 For many years, we have been providing businesses in New Zealand with quality products and services to help improve their workplaces and their employees’ lives.